Man allegedly murdered boy, 14, with sword in ‘brutal string of attacks’

 It is alleged that the first attack was when Monzo drove his grey Ford Transit van at speed into Donato Iwule.

-The pedestrian was knocked into a nearby garden on Laing Close and the vehicle smashed a concrete pillar and fence, the court heard.
+The pedestrian was “catapulted some distance” into a nearby garden on Laing Close and the vehicle smashed a concrete pillar and fence, the court heard.

 The defendant then exited his vehicle and struck Mr Iwule in the neck with the sword, jurors were told.